Jari Kessler

-Jari Kessler (born 29 November 1996) is a Croatian and Italian figure skater.
-For Croatia, he is the 2020 NRW Trophy champion, 2022 Jegvirag Cup silver medalist, 2022 Merano Ice Trophy bronze medalist, and four-time Croatian national champion (2020, 2023–25).
+Jari Kessler (born 29 November 1996) is a retired Croatian and Italian figure skater.
+For Croatia, he is a five-time Croatian national champion (2020, 2023–26) and has won medals at 14 international competitions, including gold at the 2020 NRW Trophy, 2023 Bellu Memorial, and 2025 Tayside Trophy.

 He represented Italy until spring 2019, winning three senior international medals.

 Personal life

 Kessler was born in Cles, Italy.
 He played pond hockey before switching to figure skating.

 Career

 Early career and skating for Italy

 Kessler began figure skating in 2009.
 His first skating coach was Ludmila Mladenova.
 Originally competing for Italy, he moved up to the junior ranks for the 2012–13 figure skating season.
 He would eventually make his senior international debut in January 2016, at the Mentor Toruń Cup in Poland.

 Kessler's first senior medals came in the 2017–18 season.
 He won bronze at the Mentor Toruń Cup, in January, and another bronze at the Egna Spring Trophy, in April.

 In October 2018, he took bronze at the Golden Bear of Zagreb in Croatia.
 The Egna Spring Trophy in March 2019 was his final competition for Italy.